-When I started keeping a journal a few years back of all the attractions I wanted to visit across the country, I stumbled across some places in Illinois that I never even knew existed.
+When I started keeping a journal of all the attractions I wanted to visit across the country, I stumbled across some places in Illinois that I never even knew existed.
 In fact, I was 21 years old the first time that I visited the Sears Tower and the Chicago Art Museum.
 I didn’t even know there was a Money Museum in Chicago until I had children.
 I had visited the touristy spots, such as Galena and Metropolis, but I’d never visited the Cahokia Mounds, one of the largest archeological sites in the US.
-I began thinking that in my quest to visit all 50 states, perhaps I hadn’t given my own state a fair shot.
+There were state parks in my own state I’d never even heard about.
+This got me thinking, in my quest to visit all 50 states, perhaps I hadn’t given my own state a fair shot?

 If you are looking for quick getaways or vacations close to home, I challenge you to plan a Stay-cation.
 Plan for it in the same way you do for traditional vacations.
 Google things to do or visit in your own town, city, and state.
-Ask friends and family who don’t live in your state what they like best about it or their favorite attraction they’ve visited.
+Ask friends and family who don’t live in your state what they like best about it or a favorite attraction.
 It can be eye-opening to hear a different perspective about an area that we sometimes take for granted.

 Here are some questions to consider in your search: